 Going back to the water well analogy.
 Almost every day I see someone who comes to me for a shoulder issue that they have already been to three or four other practitioners for.

 “Nothing helps and I haven’t got better.”

-But at the end of the day, despite what our titles are, a lot of what chiropractors, athletic trainers, physical therapists and physiotherapists see and treat..we do the same thing.
+But at the end of the day, despite what our titles are, a lot of what chiropractors, athletic trainers, physical therapists, and physiotherapists see and treat..we all pretty much do the same thing professionally.

-What this patient needs is not the same treatment from another person but a different look.
-Because I have a lot of experience with the shoulders I checked the tight pec muscle first.
-If that thing is locked up there are easy signs that tell me this and I can unlock that Pec prior to doing any shoulder work.
+What this patient needs is not the same treatment from another person but a different look entirely.
+I have a lot of experience with the shoulders so, I checked the tight pec muscle first.
+If that thing is locked up, I can unlock that Pec before doing any shoulder work.

-This is why we have such a good success with shoulder issues in our Clinic.
+This is why we have such good success with shoulder issues in our Clinic.
 It’s not because we have any radical new approaches that have never been looked at before.
 It’s because I understand the mechanism and because of that understanding my treatment works in a different order.
-My stage one is different then their previous practitioner stage 1.
+My stage one is different than their previous practitioner’s stage 1.
 And that is what makes a difference.

 Anyway, I hope this gives you some enlightenment and new ideas.
 As always my basic advice for you is: